 This long-standing tradition has seen many familiar faces making an appearance over the years, including England team manager Roy Hodgson and chairman Greg Dyke officially opening the 2015 tournament at the University of York.

-Classed as one of the world’s most famous streets, The Shambles in York is a narrow street with a lively history that dates back to the 13th century.
+Classed as one of the world’s most famous streets, The Shambles is a narrow street with a lively history that dates back to the 13th century.
 Filled with an array of independent stores and colourful shop fronts, it is well-worth exploring this street.

 Famous for its Roman roots, one of the top York shops pays homage to the city’s historical past, House of Trembling Madness.
 Fully furnished with medieval antiques and artefacts, you’ll be transported back to the middle ages upon entering.
 Explore their selection of craft beers, ranging from Belgian ales to more contemporary flavours, stocking over 1,000 total.